Paraskevi of Rome: Early life

-After the death of her parents, she gave away all of her possessions and became the head of a Christian community of young virgins and widows.
-She also began to preach the Christian faith, and at the age of 30, left Rome and ministered to many cities and villages.
+After the death of her parents, she gave away all of her possessions and began to preach the Christian faith.
+At the age of 30, Paraskevi left Rome and ministered to many towns and villages.

 Persecution

-In the village of Therapia, Constantinople, she was arrested by soldiers of the Emperor Antoninus Pius, and brought to trial.
-The charge was blasphemy and that her words were the cause of all the ills that had recently befallen the empire.
+In the village of Therapia, Constantinople, she was arrested by soldiers of Emperor Antoninus Pius, and brought to trial.
+The charge was blasphemy and her words were the cause of all the ills that had recently befallen the empire.
 Antoninus Pius attempted to convince Paraskevi to denounce her faith, and even offered to marry her.
 Paraskevi refused, and was beaten and tortured by having a steel helmet lined with nails placed on her head and tightened with a vice.
 No pain seemed to affect her, and her endurance caused many to convert to Christianity.
-Eventually at his wit's end, Antoninus Pius demanded that Paraskevi be immersed into a large kettle of oil and tar.
+Eventually, at his wit's end, Antoninus Pius demanded that Paraskevi be immersed into a large kettle of oil and tar.
 However, she emerged from even this unscathed.
 When she was accused of using magic, Paraskevi responded by throwing the liquid into the Emperor's face.
-He was blinded, and desperately asked for her help.
+He was blinded and desperately asked for her help.
 Antoninus Pius regained his sight.
 This miracle moved him to convert to Christianity and set Paraskevi free.
 He did not persecute Christians thereafter.

-However, after the death of Antoninus Pius, the laws changed once again under the Emperor Marcus Aurelius.
+However, after the death of Antoninus Pius, the laws changed once again under Emperor Marcus Aurelius.
 A plague struck the Roman people (see Antonine Plague) and many, including Marcus Aurelius, considered Christians responsible for angering the gods.
 Paraskevi was arrested again in a city governed by a man named Asclepius, who threw her into a pit with a large snake.
 Paraskevi, however, made a Sign of the Cross and the snake fell dead.
 Just like with Antoninus Pius, Paraskevi's miracle converted Asclepius to Christianity, and he released Paraskevi.
 She continued to travel from city to city preaching the Faith.

 Death

 Finally, Paraskevi was arrested for the last time by a Roman official named Tarasius, and taken to the Temple of Apollo.
 Upon entering the Temple, Paraskevi made a Sign of the Cross, and all the idols in the Temple were destroyed.
 Instead of converting the onlookers to Christianity, however, they became enraged, and beat Paraskevi.
-Taracius then had her beheaded.
+Tarasius then had her beheaded.

-Alternate Death Narratives
+Alternate death narratives

 According to some Orthodox traditions, Asclepius and Tarasius arrested Paraskevi at the same time.
 While Asclepius was moved by her miracle in the snake pit and wanted to set her free, Tarasius was not convinced.
 He was then the one who sentenced her to death after she destroyed the idols in the Temple of Apollo.